-- Forwarding or blocking client signal depending on the administrative state; - Generation of OAM maintenance signals for Lock indication; - Generate OAM signal to indicate the CI_APS information (for the case when the MT/MT is used within an Subnetwork Connection Protection (SNCP) with Sublayer monitoring (SNC/S) protection switching scheme); - Insert MCC and SCC packets from the MCN and SCN; - Insert the same value 20-bit MPLS Label into each MT_CI traffic unit associated with a particular connection point; - Insert TC field according to processes described in clause 10; - Multiplex the MPLS-TP Labelled frames; - Insert a 1-bit S field set to 0. - Select the output MT_AP.
+- Forwards or blocks client signal depending on the administrative state. - Generates the OAM signals for lock indication. - Generates the OAM signal to indicate the CI_APS information (for the case when the MT/MT is used within a subnetwork connection protection (SNCP) with a sublayer monitoring (SNC/S) protection switching scheme).

+- Inserts the same value 20-bit MPLS label into each MT_CI traffic unit associated with a particular connection point.

+- Inserts a TC field according to processes described in clause 10.

+- Multiplexes the MPLS-TP labelled frames.

+- Inserts a 1-bit S field set to 0.

+- Selects the output MT_AP.